sriosq/Road_to_SC_QSM/README.md

-This repository can create a digital phantom of the spinal cord that allows for simulation of MR signal acquisition to assess the parameters for calculating susceptibility values of cervical spinal cord.
+This repository can create a digital phantom of the spinal cord that allows for simulation of MR signal acquisition to assess the parameters for calculating susceptibility values of the spinal cord.

+This repository uses the publicly available dataset provided by Gatidis et al [2].

 # References
 [1] Chan, K.-S., Marques, J.P., 2021.
 SEPIA—Susceptibility mapping
 pipeline tool for phase images.
 Neuroimage 227, 117611.
+[2] Gatidis, S., Hepp, T., Früh, M. et al. A whole-body FDG-PET/CT Dataset with manually annotated Tumor Lesions.
+Sci Data 9, 601 (2022). https://doi.org/10.1038/s41597-022-01718-3